calbasiolodi/Mungana_RD/README.md

 Combining the PCA biplot with clustering (K-means will be added) identifies four clusters of Cu mineralisation: sulphide and oxide types, each split into As-poor and As-rich subtypes.

 The cluster of interest (Figure 5) is Cluster 2, which shows high-As but extremely high-grade Cu in sulphide form — i.e., discrete, "clean" sulphide mineralisation despite elevated arsenic.
-The remaining, As-poor clusters are more self-explanatory and can be identified more easily in other drill cores from the same deposit by setting Cu, S, and As threshold values.
+The remaining, As-poor clusters are more self-explanatory and can be identified more easily in the other drill cores from the same deposit (Mungana 845, 883 and RD 197) by setting in a script Cu, S, and As threshold values.

 A robust PCA did not yield significantly different results.